janpeuker/awesome-tech-roles/README.md

 * [Developer Advocacy at Hashicorp](https://www.hashicorp.com/blog/how-hashicorp-does-developer-advocacy) - Hashicorp is famous for great developer focus,here are their principles
 * [Deploy Empathy](https://deployempathy.com/) - Michelle Hansen's book goes beyond usability research and places customer interviews in the center of product management, support and integration
 * [Good Developer Experience](https://developerexperience.io/practices/good-developer-experience) - The pillars of good developer experience, including how to build a team
-* [How Kelsey Hightower became one of the most respected people in cloud computing](https://www.protocol.com/enterprise/kelsey-hightower-google-cloud) - showing Kelsey Hightowers career path through Sys Admin and Engineer to Developer Advocate
+* [How Kelsey Hightower became one of the most respected people in cloud computing](https://www.protocol.com/enterprise/kelsey-hightower-google-cloud) - showing Kelsey Hightowers career path through Sys Admin and Engineer to Developer and recently [User Empathy](https://thenewstack.io/?p=18044044) Advocate
 * [Tactical Guide to kickstarting your community](https://orbit.love/blog/a-tactical-guide-to-kickstarting-your-community) - Long overview by Orbit on their ideas how to use (their) tools to build an OSS community
 * [The Developer Advocacy Handbook](https://developer-advocacy.com/) - Chris Heilmann's Developer Advocacy Handbook has been updated for 11 years and counting
 * [The Prosperous Software Consultant](https://dabit3.medium.com/the-prosperous-software-consultant-5dc8d705c5dd) - Nader Dabit on the edge between developer advocacy and consulting
+* [Welcome to the Golden Age of Developer Advocacy](https://dev.to/stripe/welcome-to-the-golden-age-of-developer-advocacy-51fe) - Insights from Stripe into DevRel since the pandemic with a lot of links to further resources and people
 * [What is DX?](https://medium.com/swlh/what-is-dx-developer-experience-401a0e44a9d9) - Good summary of Developer Experience (DX)
 * [Why am I a Developer Advocate?](https://twitter.com/kelseyhightower/status/808436229851090945) - Kelsey Hightower explaining DevRel as the CTO of a product
 * [Working in Public](https://nadiaeghbal.com/oss/) - Nadia Eghbal’s book "Working in Public" became an instant classic, this is a resource collection of her research, in particular the roles of maintainers in Open-Source projects